SorensenUCSC/CSE110A-sp2023/overview.md

 ## Teaching Staff

 We have a great teaching staff this quarter!
 All of them have lots of experience in compilers.
-Yanwen is 2nd year PhD student who did his undergrad at UCSC; Arrian and Neal took this class last quarter.
 Please get to know them and take advantage of the office hours and mentoring sessions they provide

-- *Grad TA*: Yanwen Xu
+- *Grad TAs*: Devon McKee, Rithik Sharma
-- *Undergrad Mentor/Grader*: Arrian Chi
+- *Undergrad Mentors/Graders*: Sanya Srivastava, Arrian Chi, Gurpreet Dhillon
-- *Undergrad Mentor/Grader*: Neal Chokshi

 ## Necessary Background